 It can take you 2-3 years to become a court reporter.
 The duration will depend upon which academic path you take.
 For example, if you opt for an associate degree, you will spend two years in college, and another 6-8 months for training and certification.
 There is no defined time period for preparing for a court reporting career.

 After becoming a court reporter, you can apply for jobs at local or state level courts.
-According to the US Bureau of Labor Statistics, in 2012, 31% of court reporters were employed in the local government sector.
-The median annual income of court reports was $48,160 in 2012.
-The exact income level will depend upon your qualification, work experience and employer organization.
+According to the US Bureau of Labor Statistics, 1% growth is projected for court reporters and Simultaneous Captioners between 2021 – 2031.
+In 2021, up to 18,500 court reporters were employed and working in the field.